Discover Why More People Prefer Shopify Over BigCommerce

-After all, the idea of setting up an online store is to make money rather than lose it.
+After all, setting up an online store is to make money rather than lose it.

-Both Shopify and BigCommerce have free trials, with the Shopify free trial being 14 days and that offered by BigCommerce 15 days.
+Both Shopify and BigCommerce have free trials, with the Shopify free trial being 14 days and that BigCommerce offers 15 days.

 The pricing of the plans offered by Shopify ranges from $29 up to $299 per month and starts from $2,000 a month for the Plus plan.
-There is also a cheap Lite plan, which costs only $9 monthly and allows users to add a buy button to any website.
+A cheap Lite plan costs only $9 monthly and allows users to add a buy button to any website.

 BigCommerce has 3 main pricing plans, which cost from $29.95 per month up to $299.95 monthly, and the Enterprise plan, which comes with a custom-tailored price.

 With Shopify, if you decide to upgrade from the Basic to the Shopify plan, which costs $79 per month, you will gain access to a lot of new features and tools not included in the less expensive plan.
 These include 5 staff accounts, 5 store locations, professional reports, up to 72% shipping discounts, lower transaction fees, credit card rates, multiple currencies, 2 languages, international domains, and more.

 With the highest price Advanced Shopify plan, which costs $299 per month, you will get further extra features, including an advanced report builder, 15 staff accounts, 8 locations, third party shipping calculator, 74% shipping discounts, sales in 5 languages, and even lower transaction and credit card fees.